Fjordgata Records

-As part of its support for young musicians, Fjordgata releases debut albums, but also follow-ups.
-Fjordgata Records has released albums from the Norwegian and Dutch scenes so far.
 Boxed, by the Bento Box Trio, was praised by the Norwegian jazz magazine Jazznytt, featuring an unconventional trio leaving huge space for "free roles and open landscapes".
 The follow-up album, Somehow I Lost My Way, was selected by the Europe Jazz Network as an album of the month (November 2024) in the Europe Jazz Media Chart.

 The debut album of the Hogne Kleiberg Trio was hailed by critics for its originality and melodic character, inviting to a soundscape reminiscent of the lyricism of Bill Evans, strength and expressiveness of McCoy Tyner.

-As another example, Stars, by Sara Fjeldvær, was found to have musical elements which make it "something unique" by gripping artist, a "counterweight to the retouched and commercial pop vocal."
+Stars, by Sara Fjeldvær, was found to showcase musical elements making it "something unique" through her compelling artistry, a "counterweight to the retouched and commercial pop vocal."
 Fjeldvær's works for Fjordgata Records led to her being named one of the Artists to Watch 2025 selected by the Independent Music Companies Association.